canmom/canmom.github.io/fiction/summoning.md

 But your actor will stand at your shoulder, his arm wound around your waist.
 He will be smiling.
 No doubt all this appeals very much to his sense of drama, and he'll figure out his role.

 You will face each other, then.
 A hairy old man, a coward who would burn any other precious life before exposing his own, surrounded by the fruits of a lifetime of selfish sorcery.
 The door will open and in shall come his servants: a mass of agonised flesh of all statures, united in purpose by the master's simple hatred.
-Against him, you will be but an emaciated young lady, her right arm withered and limp, yet still held softly by your lover.
+Against him, you will be but an emaciated young lady, her right arm withered and limp.
+Held softly by your lover, the only mercy.

 Would that we might split this tower to its foundation and tear out your master's heart.
 Would that he would see the truth in your eyes, plead for your mercy, and throw himself to his many victims in supplication.
 But the laws of this world are rarely so kind, or so romantic.